 A job interview is a great time to discuss your carpentry skills and why your craftmanship and knowledge make you a great candidate for the position.
 Reference the skills that are most related to the job and expand on each skill to effectively convey your experience.
-Before the interview, practice talking about your carpentry skills so that you can be prepared to speak confidently with the hiring manager.
+Before the interview, practice describing your carpentry skills so that you can be prepared to discuss them confidently with the hiring manager.

 Explore more articles

 - Project Architect vs. Project Manager: What's the Difference?